The Hartford Financial Services Group Inc. (HIG) and the Battle of Fundamentals vs. Technicals

 Jefferies gave a rating of “Hold” to HIG, setting the target price at $81 in the report published on November 19th of the previous year.

-Volatility was left at 2.52%, however, over the last 30 days, the volatility rate increased by 2.44%, as shares surge +9.82% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.63% lower at present.
+Volatility was left at 2.75%, however, over the last 30 days, the volatility rate increased by 3.47%, as shares surge +10.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.74% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HIG starting from Lewis Scott R., who sale 2,558 shares at the price of $65.04 back on Aug 09.
-After this action, Lewis Scott R. now owns 18,396 shares of The Hartford Financial Services Group Inc., valued at $166,372 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HIG starting from ELLIOT DOUGLAS G, who sale 147,986 shares at the price of $72.61 back on Oct 31.
+After this action, ELLIOT DOUGLAS G now owns 251,133 shares of The Hartford Financial Services Group Inc., valued at $10,746,003 using the latest closing price.

-Costello Beth Ann, the EVP and CFO of The Hartford Financial Services Group Inc., sale 47,214 shares at $73.18 during a trade that took place back on May 04, which means that Costello Beth Ann is holding 50,503 shares at $3,455,262 based on the most recent closing price.
+ELLIOT DOUGLAS G, the President of The Hartford Financial Services Group Inc., sale 19,565 shares at $72.55 during a trade that took place back on Oct 28, which means that ELLIOT DOUGLAS G is holding 251,133 shares at $1,419,460 based on the most recent closing price.

 Stock Fundamentals for HIG